Bowland College, Lancaster: JCR Executive

 The Junior Common Room Executive, a standing committee of the Students' Union, consists of up to 15 students and is elected by the undergraduate population of the college in Michaelmas Term.
 The JCR Exec exists to represent students' views, organise socials and campaigns and provide opportunities for students to get involved in events and activities taking place in the college.

 Bowland is unique as members of the Executive are officially titled "representatives" rather than "officers" (though the two are commonly used interchangeably).

-Endowments

-There is a Management Board which oversees the financial management and expenditure of funds received from benefactors: The Bowland College Trust Fund.
-The Board reports directly to Syndicate.